ravi-kumar7/documentation/docs/bank-connect/react.md

 :::warning Webhook
-To track additional errors, and transaction process completion at server side, it is recommended to also integrate [Webhook](/bank-connect/webhook.html).
+To track additional errors, and transaction process completion at the server-side, it is recommended to also integrate [Webhook](/bank-connect/webhook.html).
 :::